 Today’s Wonder of the Day was inspired by DyNasia .
 DyNasia Wonders, “Can plants still continue life without humans?”
 Thanks for WONDERing with us, DyNasia !

-Do you know what you want to be when you grow up?
+What do you want to be when you grow up?
 How about an exciting career as an actor or a musician?
-Perhaps you're the sporty type who would rather be a professional basketball or soccer player?
+Perhaps you’d rather be a basketball or soccer player?
+Or maybe you’re a fan of flowers, grasses, trees, and all sorts of other plants.
+If that’s the case, then this Wonder of the Day has just the career for you.
+It’s all about the exciting world of botany!

-OK, you may think we're being a bit facetious.
-Botany?
-Exciting?
-How can studying plants be exciting?
+Are you WONDERing how studying plants can be exciting?
 You might be surprised.
-Let's take a closer look at exactly what it is that botanists do.
+Let’s take a closer look at what botanists, or scientists who study plants, do.

 Can you name all the plants in the world?
 Of course not!
-All the grasses, vegetables, flowers, and trees in the world…the sheer number of plant species can boggle the mind.
-As a botanist, you have an amazing variety of species to study.
+There are so many grasses, vegetables, flowers, and trees out there.
+The sheer number of plant species can boggle the mind.
+As a botanist, you would have a huge number of species to study.

-Sometimes he fences off endangered species from grazing goats and pigs.
-At other times, you might find him rappelling off cliffs to collect specimens in places where humans and animals can't easily reach.
+Perlman’s work takes him into the field regularly.
+There, he sometimes fences off endangered species from grazing goats and pigs.
+At other times, you might find him rappelling off cliffs or climbing mountains.
+He does so to collect specimens in places where humans and animals can’t easily reach.
+He’s even spent time pollinating the last few individuals of some species by hand!